josdejong/mathjs/docs/configuration.md

 # Configuration

 Math.js contains a number of configuration options.
-Configuration can be set when creating a new math.js instance, or later on using the function `config`.
+There are two ways to configure math.js:

+- Configure an existing instance of math.js using `math.config(options)`,
+  for example `math.config({number: 'bignumber'})` to change to BigNumbers.
+- Create and configure a new instance of math.js using `math([options])`, for example `var bigmath = math({number: 'bignumber'})` to create a new instance configured to use BigNumbers.

-Available configuration options are:
+The following configuration options are available:

 - `epsilon`.
 The minimum relative difference used to test equality between two compared values.
 This value is used by all comparison functions.